Sirjoseph94/SavingsBuddy/README.md

 ## Installation
-- Rename `example.env` to `.env` and fill the proper values
+- Rename `example.env` to `.env` and fill the proper values NB.
-- run `yarn build && yarn start`
-  NB.
 Database must be MySQL
+- run `yarn install`

   ## How to Run
-run `yarn build && yarn start`
+  run `yarn deploy && yarn start`

 ## Description